Alludu Seenu: Casting

 In early February 2013, Samantha Ruth Prabhu was selected to play the heroine in this film as a part of the three-film deal she entered with Bellamkonda Suresh.
 She stated that she accepted to be a part of the film only due to her good relationship with Bellamkonda Suresh when he helped her during the time when she was suffering with serious skin ailments.
 She said "Bellamkonda Suresh has stood by me during the toughest phase in my life and I am doing this film for him."
 A photo shoot was conducted later on Samantha and Sai Sreenivas in the same month.
-In mid-March 2013, it was reported that Tamannaah was selected as the other heroine of the film and it was said that Bellamkonda Suresh offered her a huge remuneration for the film.
+In mid-March 2013, it was reported that Tamannaah Bhatia was selected as the other heroine of the film and it was said that Bellamkonda Suresh offered her a huge remuneration for the film.
 She too confirmed the news that she is sharing the screen along with a debutante hero.
 But since the previous two scripts were not accepted by Vinayak himself and after penning a fresh script, Tamannaah was no more a part of the film as the new one required a single heroine only.
 In the end of January 2014, Prakash Raj reacted in his Twitter about the speculations that he would play a double role in Mahesh Babu's Aagadu that he is not playing a dual role in that film but he is playing a dual role in this film which he called an "interesting" one.
 In the end of March 2014, it was reported that Tamannaah would do a special song in the film.